HumbleTechtz/Xstro/README.md

 1. Download the panel deployment file [here.](https://github.com/AstroX11/Pterodactyl-Deploy/raw/refs/heads/main/deploy.zip)
 2. Ensure you have created [Pterodactyl Account](https://pterodactyl.io/)
-3. Create your server and Watch a Tutorial if you don't know how to deploy on it.
+3. Create your server and [Watch a Tutorial](https://github.com/AstroX11/Pterodactyl-Deploy/raw/refs/heads/main/help.mp4) if you don't know how to deploy on it.
-   <video controls src="https://github.com/AstroX11/Pterodactyl-Deploy/raw/refs/heads/main/help.mp4" title=""></video>

 ### Manual Start (VPS/Ubuntu/Windows)